Coeliades forestan

 Coeliades forestan, the striped policeman, is a butterfly of the family Hesperiidae.
-It is found from Transkei to Zimbabwe and to Botswana.
+It is found from Transkei to Zimbabwe and to Botswana, and also in Western Africa, notably in Burkina Faso.
 It is also present on Madagascar and Mauritius.

 The wingspan is 45–55 mm for males and 55–64 mm for females.
 Adults are on wing year-round in warmer areas with peaks September to April.

 The larvae feed on a wide range of plants, including Parinari curatellifolia, Lonchocarpus capassa, Combretum bracteosum, Combretum apiculatum, Solanum auriculatum, Solanum mauritianum, Millettia sutherlandii, Sphedamnocarpus rhamni, Sphedamnocarpus pruriens and Robinia pseudacacia.